arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-15-graphite-grafana.markdown

 # Installing Graphite

 ## Graphite Ubuntu Package Installation

 Update your `apt`

 ```
 sudo apt-get update
 ```

 Install graphite packages

 ```
 sudo apt-get install graphite-web graphite-carbon
 ```

 **NOTE**: During the installation, you will be asked if during uninstallation of Graphite you also like to remove its files.
 Please select **NO** because anyways you can delete them manually.
 The files are kept in `/var/lib/graphite/whisper`.

-*This ends the Graphite installation process, all remains is its configuration*

 ## Install and Configure PostgreSQL Database
 Graphite internally uses carbon and whisper database library for storing data.
 But the web application is a Django application which needs some data store for its own purpose.
 The default data store configured is SQLite3 database files.
 But this is not a full fledged database system hence we will use PostgreSQL.

 Script to install database and libs used by Graphite to communicate with PostgreSQL

 ```
 sudo apt-get install postgresql libpq-dev python-psycopg2
 ```